tbiens/My-Books/README.md

-# KAI's Adventures - Star Wars Fan Fiction.
+# KAI's Adventures - Childrens Star Wars Fan Fiction.

 This first series is for the age 8-12 reading padawans.
 My daughter is loving dinosaurs and now I'm reading this series to her, 1 chapter per day.
 According to my kobo, about 2 hours to read the first book, 7 minutes a chapter.